aherne/php-servlets-api/README.md

 | --- | --- | --- | --- | --- | --- |
 | /aaa/bbb | /aaa/bbb/ccc/index.php | /ddd?a=b | ccc | ddd | ?a=b |
 | /aaa/bbb | /aaa/bbb/index.php | /ddd/fff |  | ddd/fff |  |

+### How Are Views Located

+This follows parent API [specifications](https://github.com/aherne/mvc#how-are-views-located) in its entirety.
+Extension is yet to be decided, since it depends on type of view resolved!